-The size of the molecule is one determinant of whether something penetrates or actually gets absorbed.
+The size of the molecule is only one determinant of whether something penetrates or actually gets absorbed.
 Transdermal medicine patches are engineered to create a molecule small enough to be absorbed into the body.
-Cosmetics ingredients would be completely wasted if they were engineered to be absorbed.
-The beauty industry wants your cosmetics to work on your skin in between the top and bottom layer.
-The last thing they want is for anything to get past your skin and be absorbed.
-So all cosmetics will be large molecule substances that only stay on the skin’s top layer.
+Cosmetics ingredients would be completely wasted on us if they were engineered to be absorbed.
+The beauty industry wants your cosmetics to work on your skin just between the top and bottom layer.
+The last thing they want is for anything to get past your skin and be absorbed into your body.
+So all cosmetics, no matter if they are natural or lab made, will be large molecule substances that only stay on the skin’s top layer.

-The fact is that cosmetics are not capable of penetrating through skin, and cosmetics are not absorbed into our bodies.
-If they were able to be absorbed they would classify as a drug, not a cosmetic.
-Serums, creams and oils do not absorb, but sit at the surface where they are supposed to, even those “chemical” brands that everyone is questioning.
-You may think this sounds weird coming from us, a clean brand.
+The fact is that cosmetics are not capable of penetrating through your skin, and cosmetics are not absorbed into our bodies.
+If they were able to be absorbed they would be classified as a drug, not a cosmetic.
+Serums, creams and oils do not absorb, but sit at the surface where they are supposed to, even those big “chemical” brands that everyone is questioning.
+You may think this sounds weird coming from us, a beauty brand.
 While we love natural skin care, we understand the biochemistry and find it upsetting that people are getting scared into their purchases.
 We want you to buy our products because you love them, not because you are scared of something else.

 As with everything else in the world, it is always the dose that makes the poison.
 It is smart to know what's in the products you use and to know what works for you and what irritates you.
 However the biggest fear you should have with your products are "Will it work?" rather than "Will it end up in my bloodstream?".